mmatabuena/Marcos-Matabuena-web/README.md

 Regarding modeling contributions, We (Alex Petersen and I) were the first researchers to propose distributional representation strategies to model data from biosensors, such as continuous glucose monitors or accelerometer devices.
 The introduction of  new distributional representations allows to improve the performance that traditional data analysis methods have in these domains.
 For example, in clinical applications we have provided new findings such as how particular glucose or physical activity profiles can have an impact on our health.
 In collaboration with Fernando Huelin, I have proposed the first indirect methodology to estimate maximum oxygen consumption with accuracy.

-Despite my young age and having developed my career in a small university of Spain, I have developed most of the projects autonomously, and I possess  critical thinking about relevant research and what matters we need to work to "change the world."
+Despite my young age, I have developed most of the projects autonomously, and I possess  critical thinking about relevant research and what matters we need to work to "change the world."

 My current research interests (or active research areas) are the following (some of them outside my Ph.D. studies):